 Open up to a world of options.
-This course is the first academic step towards a rewarding teaching career.
+This program is the first academic step towards a rewarding teaching career.
 It will also give you the skills you need to explore your prospects beyond the classroom.

 Note: You will be required to travel between campuses to complete this degree.

 Be a critical thinker, not a narrow specialist.
-Alongside a major in Education Studies and a sub-major in Early Childhood Studies, you’ll have the option to choose an Arts major in Cultural and Social Analysis, English, History and Political Thought, or International Relations and Asian Studies.
+Alongside a major in Education Studies and a minor in Early Childhood Studies, you’ll have the option to choose an Arts major in Cultural and Social Analysis, English, History and Political Thought, or International Relations and Asian Studies.

 When you successfully complete the 12-month diploma from The College, you gain guaranteed entry into the second year of the Bachelor of Arts (Pathway to Teaching Birth-5/Birth-12) at Western Sydney University.

 To apply, all you need is an ATAR of 55+ and the determination to work hard.
 Once you’re here, our mission is to make sure you have the supportive learning environment and flexibility to transform your life.
 That includes smaller class sizes with greater access to one-on-one teaching and support.

 At The College, we’re dedicated to your success.
 We know that if you’re given a supportive learning environment with a dedicated team of educators, anything is possible.
 Our wide range of pathway options include University Foundation Studies, Extended Diplomas and Integrated Diploma/Bachelor programs.
 Your success starts here.

 The program structure is outlined in our handbook.
 Here you can view all of the subjects you will be studying.

 This program is available to domestic students only.
 International students should see one of the following programs: